2001 Canadian Grand Prix: Race

 The race began at 13:00 Eastern Standard Time (UTC+05:00).
-Weather conditions at the start were clear and dry.
+Weather conditions at the start were sunny and dry.
 The air temperature ranged from 25 to 26 C and the track temperature was between 27 and 32 C; forecasts predicted no rainfall during the Grand Prix.
-A record crowd of 111,000 spectators attended the event.
+A record crowd of 111,000 spectators attended the event, surpassing the previous record of 106,000 from the previous year.
 Engine stress and fuel consumption were the two main factors for the Grand Prix as the optimum strategy was one of a solitary pit stop.
-However, a driver in a lightly fuelled car could have an advantage over his rivals and this often resulted in less stress being put on the brakes.
-Michael Schumacher made a good start to hold the first position from Ralf Schumacher on the inside line going into the first corner.
+However, a driver in a lightly fuelled car could have an advantage over other drivers and this often resulted in less stress being put on the brakes.
+During the formation lap, Coulthard discovered a metal front suspension component moving about in the cockpit, causing handling difficulties.
+He was given the choice of making a pit stop but opted to take the start in spite of the risk of a suspension failure.

+Jarno Trulli leads the midfield on the first lap of the race.

+When the five red lights extinguished to commence the race, Michael Schumacher made a good start to hold the first position from Ralf Schumacher on the inside line going into the first corner.
 Coulthard in third place was heavily fuelled for a one-stop strategy and he led a close pack of cars.
 Verstappen was lightly fuelled and he gained seven places to move into seventh, while Zonta moved from twelfth to ninth.
 Barrichello overtook Trulli for fourth later in the lap.
 Further back in the field, Fisichella ran into the rear of Bernoldi's slower car at the L'Epingle hairpin and damaged the front wing on his car.
 Then, on the back straight, Button steered to the left to avoid striking Bernoldi but doing this meant his teammate Fisichella drove into the rear of his car.

-Jarno Trulli leads the midfield on the first lap of the race.
+Fisichella's right-front suspension was broken and he drove into the pit lane to retire.
+At the end of the first lap, Michael Schumacher led Ralf Schumacher by three-tenths of a second.
+Following another six-tenths of a second in arrears was Coulthard and the three drivers completing the top six were Barrichello, Trulli and Panis.